1. "Fabrik 4" helpers needed!

 • Default - The default value to populate the element with.
 If the eval option is selected then this should contain a PHP statement

-Add Options (top)
+Add Options

-• Allow user to add drop down option - Allow your form's users to add in additional options to your form.
+• Allow user to add drop down option - Allow your form's users to add in additional Options to your form.

 • Only add label - If no selected then the user has to enter both a value and a label for the checkbox option they are adding.
 If yes selected then only a label field is presented to the user the value of which is then used for the value and label.